icatproject/topcat/Installation/README.txt

 B) LOGO_URL - The location of an image to display in the header of topcat.
 The value should be a path/file name relative to the
    <GLASSFISH_HOME>glassfish/domains/domain1/applications/TopCAT/ directory.

+C) MESSAGE - This message will be displayed at the top of the web page.
+It is intended for use by sys admins so that they can inform users of up coming down times.
+If you change it then you will need to reload the application.

-C) ACCESSIBILITY - The URL for an accessibility web page, a link to this is included in the topcat footer
+D) ACCESSIBILITY - The URL for an accessibility web page, a link to this is included in the topcat footer

-D) PRIVACY_POLICY - The URL for a privacy policy web page, a link to this is included in the topcat footer
+E) PRIVACY_POLICY - The URL for a privacy policy web page, a link to this is included in the topcat footer

-E) DATA_POLICY - The URL for a data policy web page, a link to this is included in the topcat footer
+F) DATA_POLICY - The URL for a data policy web page, a link to this is included in the topcat footer

-F) TERMS_OF_USE - The URL for a terms of use web page, a link to this is included in the topcat footer
+G) TERMS_OF_USE - The URL for a terms of use web page, a link to this is included in the topcat footer

-G) COMPLAINTS_PROCEDURE - The URL for a complaints web page, a link to this is included in the topcat footer
+H) COMPLAINTS_PROCEDURE - The URL for a complaints web page, a link to this is included in the topcat footer

-H) FEEDBACK - The URL for a mailto link, a link to this is included in the topcat footer
+I) FEEDBACK - The URL for a mailto link, a link to this is included in the topcat footer